thindil/steamsky/bin/doc/MODDING.md

 *data* directory and edit `value` attribute of tag `cleaningrools`.
 Value must be existing item type.

-## Healing tools type
-To change which item type is used for healing crew members and for deliver medicines to bases, open file *game.dat* in *data* directory and edit `value` attribute of tag `healingtools`.
-Value must be existing item type.

 ## Alchemy tools type
 To change which item type is used for deconstruct items, open file *game.dat* in *data* directory and edit `value` attribute of tag `alchemytools`.
 Value